SAP/openapi-specification/sap-schemas/v3.0/README.md

     | ---------- | -------------------- | --------------------------------------------------- |
     | name       | `String`             | **REQUIRED**.
 Information title                     |
     | values     | `String` or `Object` | **REQUIRED**.
 Object MUST follow the structure like described below |
-  - Values may be an object of the following structure:
+  - Values MUST be either a primitive string or an object of the following structure:

     | Field Name | Type                 | Description                                         |
     | ---------- | -------------------- | --------------------------------------------------- |